From when are you entitled to holiday in 2026?

 Reduction of leave

-If an employee misses work for certain reasons and misses shifts, the employer can cut their leave short.
-This can only be done if the work was interfered with and is not considered work under the law.
-Thus, leave cannot be reduced for absence for reasons of absence, employer-related obstacles, maternity leave (or taking parental leave instead of maternity leave, in which case it is only counted to the extent that the woman can take maternity leave), temporary incapacity for work due to an occupational injury or disease, taking leave, holidays or compensatory time off for working overtime or on a public holiday.
-Conversely, leave may be curtailed, for example, in the event of absence due to long-term illness not caused by an occupational accident or disease.
+Leave may not be reduced for absence for reasons of hardship on the part of the employer, maternity leave (or taking parental leave instead of maternity leave, in which case it is only counted to the extent that the woman can take maternity leave), temporary incapacity for work due to an occupational injury or disease, taking leave, holidays or compensatory time off for overtime or public holidays.
+However, the law restricts crediting for certain obstacles, for example, temporary incapacity for work due to ordinary illness is only counted under certain conditions and up to a certain limit.

-Tip: Read our earlier article to find out everything you need to know about maternity leave.
+Find out everything you need to know about maternity leave in our earlier article.

-Probationary leave is not customary; the primary purpose of the probationary period is for the employee and the employer to get to know each other.
-It is therefore not very common for an employee to take leave during the first 3 months in a new job.
+Probationary leave is not usual, primarily the probationary period is for the employee and employer to get to know each other.
+It is therefore not very common for an employee to take leave during the probationary period.
 However, the Labour Code does not restrict the taking of leave in this way and does not lay down any rules other than those applicable outside the probationary period.
 However, the probationary period is also extended by a full day’s leave.
 Entitlement to leave, however, does not arise until a certain period of time has been served.

 Holidays when working on an IČO

-As a sole trader working “on your own” you are not entitled to holiday.
-The holiday is paid by the employer, which, of course, a person working under an IČO does not have.
+As a sole trader you are not entitled to holiday.
+The holiday is paid by your employer, which of course you do not have as a sole trader.

-However, a different situation arises if you work as a self-employed person, but for one company for a long time.
+However, the situation is different if you work as a self-employed person, but for one company for a long time.
 This is called a shvarcsystem, which is not legal in the Czech Republic, but nevertheless this prohibition is often circumvented and therefore is not exceptional.
 In the case of a shvarcsystem, you are therefore entitled to paid leave.

 FTE, FTE and holidays